sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/02_classification.md

 Now, we could refine the model by removing variables one by one, starting with the ones with lowest importance and seeing how many you can remove before it dramatically reduces accuracy.
 You can do this earlier in the script with the `.removeAll()` function, recording the variable importances and resulting accuracies at each removal.
 Usually, you will see a sharp decrease in accuracy after removing certain variables, indicating which variables should be kept in the model.

+*Try it out.
+Remove a variable band or two and re-run th script.
+How did the accuracies change?*

 ## Calculate Areas

-Additionally, we need to calculate class areas based on the map to use later in our weighted accuracy assessment.
-We use the `ee.Reducer.count()` function to count the number of pixels in each class and then stores these values in a `List` of `Dictionary`s.
+Additionally, we need to calculate class areas based on the map (*these are pixel counts not our final unbiased area estimates!*) to use later in our weighted accuracy assessment.
+We use the `ee.Reducer.count()` function to count the number of pixels in each class and then store these values in a `List` of `Dictionaries`.
 Each `Dictionary` has 2 keys: the class and the pixel count.
 We convert these to a `featureCollection` with 12 empty features in it (one for each class), attaching the correct class and pixel count as properties to each feature.
 Thus, we end up with a data type that can be exported as a .csv containing a row for each class and a column containing the pixel counts of those classes (unfortunately, converting to a `featureCollection` is the only way to export a table from GEE).

 ```javascript
 // //////////////////////////////////////////////////////////////////////////////////////////